Z3rio/zerio-duty/README.md

 - zerio-duty:server:dutyChange
   > Gets triggered when a players duty value is changed.
 It passes through the source of the player and also the new duty value.

+- zerio-duty:server:toggleDuty
+  > Toggles the duty for the player that triggered this event.
+(Has to be triggered from the client)

 ## Client
 - zerio-duty:client:dutyChange
   > This gets triggered when the local player / clients duty value gets changed.
 Passes through the new duty value.